-This writing requirement is intended to measure a student's mastery of operational art.
+This writing requirement is intended to measure a student's mastery of naval warfare theory and operational art.

-- Demonstrate the ability to analyze operational situations in the contemporary security environment using operational art and joint doctrine. - Demonstrate the ability to apply critical and creative thinking to operational problems. - Demonstrate the ability to apply clear and precise written communication. - Demonstrate comprehension of operational leadership concepts & challenges.
+- Demonstrate the ability to analyze historical military situations using naval warfare theory and operational art, and use this analysis to contribute to sound military decision making. - Demonstrate the ability to apply critical and creative thinking to operational problems. - Demonstrate the ability to apply clear and precise written communication. - Demonstrate comprehension of operational leadership concepts & challenges.

-As operational art permeates virtually all other sessions that follow, it is reasonable to expect that students will carry forward a basic level of proficiency in analyzing and applying OPART principles and concepts.
+As naval warfare theory and operational art permeate virtually all other sessions that follow, it is reasonable to expect that students must carry forward a basic level of proficiency in analyzing and applying these principles and concepts.
 This summative assessment is designed to determine the level of mastery among the members of the seminar and to reveal to the students those concepts that may need reinforcing.